CanadaInnovates/react-reveal/README.md

 ## Revealing Images

-If you want to reveal an image you can wrap `img` tag with with the desired `react-reveal` effect:
+If you want to reveal an image you can wrap `img` tag with with the desired `@successtar/react-reveal` effect:

 ```jsx
 <Zoom>